MHosseinHashemi/Box-n-Label-Augmentation-Module/README.md

 - Input images must be in JPG format.
 - The tool generates augmented labels for images with corresponding bounding box labels in YOLO format.
 - The module exclusively handles augmentation for non-target samples, i.e., images without labels (also known as background samples), and generates augmented images accordingly.
-- If the matching label for each image is not present in the folder, the module treats them as background samples.
+- If the matching label file for each image sample is not present in the folder, the module treats them as background samples.

 ## Dependencies